-Chapter 731
+Chapter 137

-Division 5PUBLIC CONTRACT RULES; HIGHWAY AND BRIDGE PROJECTSPUBLIC CONTRACT RULES; HIGHWAY AND BRIDGE PROJECTS
+Division 49MODEL RULES GENERAL PROVISIONS RELATED TO PUBLIC CONTRACTS FOR CONSTRUCTION SERVICES

-731-005-0430 Definitions
+137-049-0120 Definitions

-All capitalized terms have the meanings set forth below, unless otherwise defined in the chapter 731, division 005 rules.
+(1) “Certified Firm” means a business concern that possesses one or more current, valid certification(s) as a Disadvantaged Business Enterprise, Minority-Owned Business, Woman-Owned Business, Business That Service-Disabled Veterans Own or Emerging Small Business by the Oregon Certification Office for Business Inclusion and Diversity, pursuant to ORS 200.055.

 *******

-(5) Certified Firm: A company that possess one or more current, valid certification(s) from the Oregon Certification Office for Business Inclusion and Diversity.
+(4) “Emergency” means, only for purposes of the Diesel Engine Requirements rule OAR 137-049-0805, circumstances that could not have been reasonably foreseen, and that create a substantial risk of loss, damage, interruption of services, or threat to public health or safety with regard to a Public Improvement Contract.

 *******

-(22) Emergency: Circumstances that could not have been reasonably foreseen, and that create a substantial risk of loss, damage, interruption of services, or threat to public health or safety with regard to a public improvement.
+(6) “Nonroad Diesel Equipment” means equipment used in the course of performing a State Contracting Agency?
+Public Improvement Contract, powered by a compression ignition diesel engine of 25 horsepower or more that is not designed primarily to propel a motor vehicle on public highways.

 *******

-(27) Non-Road Diesel Equipment: Equipment used in the course of performing a public improvement contract, powered by a compression ignition diesel engine of 25 horsepower or more that is not designed primarily to propel a motor vehicle on public highways.

-*******

-(33) Project Site: The geographic dimensions of the real property, not including any improvements or fixtures, on which the Work is to be performed, including designated contiguous staging areas.
+(8) “Project Site” means, only for purposes of the Diesel Engine Requirements rule OAR 137-049-0805, the geographic dimensions of the surface area of the real property on which the Work for a State Contracting Agency?
+Public Improvement Contract is to be performed, including designated contiguous staging areas.

-*******
+(9) “Specified Projects” means the following projects and Project Sites formally described and established by the Oregon Department of Transportation: The Interstate 5 Rose Quarter Project, the Interstate 205 Abernathy Bridge Project, the Interstate 205 Freeway Widening Project, the State Highway 217 Northbound Project and the State Highway 217 Southbound Project.

-(44) Tier 4 Exhaust Emission Standard: The Tier 4 compression ignition diesel engine emission standard established by the United States Environmental Protection Agency in 40 CFR 89.112.
+(10) “Tier 4 Exhaust Emission Standards” means the Tier 4 compression ignition diesel engine emission standards established by the United States Environmental Protection Agency in 40 CFR 89.112 for Non-Road Diesel Equipment.

-(45) Verified Diesel Oxidation Catalyst: A diesel oxidation catalyst verified by the United States Environmental Protection Agency under 40 CFR 89.112 for Non-Road Diesel Equipment.
+(11) “Verified Diesel Oxidation Catalyst” means a diesel oxidation catalyst verified by the United States Environmental Protection Agency for use on Non-Road Diesel Equipment.

-(46) Verified Diesel Particulate Filter: A diesel particulate filter verified by the United States Environmental Protection Agency under 40 CFR 89.112 for Non-Road Diesel Equipment.
+(12) “Verified Diesel Particulate Filter” means a diesel particulate filter verified by the United States Environmental Protection Agency for use on Non-Road Diesel Equipment.

-(47) Work: The furnishing of all materials, equipment, labor, and incidentals necessary to successfully complete any individual item or the entire Contract and the successful completion of all duties and obligations imposed by the Contract.
+(13) “Work” means the furnishing of all services, materials, equipment, labor and incidentals necessary to successfully complete any individual item or the entire Contract and the carrying out and completion of all duties and obligations imposed by the Contract.

-*******

-Chapter 731
+Chapter 137

-Division 5PUBLIC CONTRACT RULES; HIGHWAY AND BRIDGE PROJECTSPUBLIC CONTRACT RULES; HIGHWAY AND BRIDGE PROJECTS

-731-005-0800 Clean Diesel Construction Standard

-(1) The Oregon Department of Transportation does not adopt any Oregon Department of Justice Division 049 rule related to diesel engine requirements pursuant to ORS 279C.537.
-The Oregon Department of Transportation has adopted OAR 731-005-0800 and OAR 731-149-0020 to implement ORS 279C.537.

-(2) The definitions provided in OAR 731-005-0430 apply to sections (3) through (12) of this rule.
+Division 49MODEL RULES GENERAL PROVISIONS RELATED TO PUBLIC CONTRACTS FOR CONSTRUCTION SERVICES

+137-049-0805 Diesel Engine Requirements

-(3) For a Public Improvement Contract where the majority of the project site is located within Clackamas, Multnomah, or Washington County, the Public Improvement Contract is subject to the following requirements:
+(1) Nonroad Diesel Equipment – General Engine Requirements.
+For a State Contracting Agency Public Improvement Contract where the majority of the Project Site is located within Clackamas County, Multnomah County, or Washington County, the Public Improvement Contract is subject to the following requirements:

-(a) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2022 but before January 1, 2025, when the Public Improvement Contract will have an awarded Contract Amount of $20 million or more, 60 percent of the total Non-Road Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines; or if not equipped with a Tier 4 compression ignition diesel engine, must be retrofit with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter;
+(a) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2022 but before January 1, 2025, when the Public Improvement Contract will have an awarded Contract Amount of $20 million or more, 60 percent of the total Nonroad Diesel Equipment used on the Project Site during the performance of the Public Improvement Contract must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for nonroad compression ignition diesel engines or, if not equipped with a Tier 4 compression ignition diesel engine, must be retrofitted with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter;